Synonym(s)

 No edema in the papillary dermis |

-Pathologist.
-Changes limited to vessel position, no extravascular, interstitial or soft tissue granulomas |
+Patholog.
+Changes limited to vessel location, no extravascular, interstitial, or soft tissue granulomas |

 Variable (rather low) eosinophilia |

-plasma cells or fibrosclerosis to a lesser extent |
+Plasma cells or fibrosclerosis to a lesser extent |

 Reorganization due to lymphocytic vasculitis |